edopast/HITCH8/README.md

 - SHL: bitwise logic shift to the left the content of a register (8, 16 or 32 bits);
 - SHR: bitwise logic shift to the right the content of a register (8, 16 or 32 bits);
 - SHRA: bitwise aritmetic shift to the right the content of a register (8, 16 or 32 bits);
-- ADD: addition between two registers (16 or 32 bits);
+- ADD: addition between two registers (8, 16 or 32 bits);
-- SUB: subtraction between two registers (16 or 32 bits);
+- SUB: subtraction between two registers (8, 16 or 32 bits);
+- ADDI: register plus 8-bit immediate (8 bits reg);
+- SUBI: register minus 8-bit immediate (8 bits reg);
 - LDW: load from RAM memory to a register (8 or 16 bits);
 - STW: store content of a register to RAM memory (8 or 16 bits);
 - [to be completed...]